Search: Advanced search

 Please enter a keyword or ID

 The RSPCA strongly supports the breeding of poll animals (animals without horns) to avoid having to perform the procedure.
-Where disbudding and dehorning is performed, the RSPCA believes that animals must be given an anaesthetic and pain relief.
-The RSPCA believes that appropriate pain prevention and/or pain relief must be given for any invasive procedure.
+Where disbudding and dehorning is performed, the RSPCA believes that all animals must be given an anaesthetic and pain relief.
+The RSPCA believes that appropriate pain prevention and pain relief must be given for any invasive procedure.